Team-MLDT/PuppyPals/README.md

 **What is your strategy for ensuring everyone’s voice is heard?**

-Bring up any concerns during the morning standup and adjust accordingly.
+Bring up any concerns during the morning stand-up and adjust accordingly.
 Anything can also be brought up in slack group chat.

 **How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?**